 multi-robot MIG weld line for it's unique "aluminum" cart frames, it

 could not afford to have one robot go down with weld process issues.
 Ed set the

 pulsed aluminum MIG data for the four robots that worked together on this line.

 This line had less weld issues than a typical multi-robot line welding steel frames.

 When Haynes Lemmerz, one of the world's largest

-weld process issues on its automated welding lines, Ed provided the weld solutions
+weld issues on their automated MIG weld lines, Ed quickly provided the weld solutions

 necessary to optimize the weld quality and increase productivity